Task-Tarea strongly believes that investing in education is the best long-term strategy to battle poverty in Guatemala.

 Even when water is available, the schools have very limited funding for food.
 Many parents rely on the schools to feed their children; yet in 2018, each school in Solola was given 40 cents per student per day to provide breakfast.

-It is not much money, but in the poor rural areas, it has impact.
+40 cents is not a lot of money, but in the poor rural areas, it has a major impact on students.
 The availability of food at schools is a key motivator for families to enroll their children in a school.
 For this reason, this year, Task-Tarea is seeking ways to improve or enhance the food offerings at our partner schools.

 According to USAID:

 “Guatemala has the fourth-highest rate of chronic malnutrition in the world and the highest in Latin America and the Caribbean.
 Currently, approximately 50 percent of Guatemalan children under five years of age are stunted due to chronic food insecurity.
 Within indigenous areas, nearly 70 percent of the population is chronically malnourished.”

 TECHNOLOGY AT SCHOOL

 Task-Tarea believes that small investments in technology can have a huge return on education quality, and the foundation of the information age technologies is Internet access.